haggardon/PHP-Toolset/README.md

 application it was mainly used PHP programming language, Java programming language and technologies such as HTML, MySQL, jQuery, CSS.

-To create this work FLOSS programs and technologies such as <a href="https://pdepend.org/">PHP Depend</a> had been used.
+To create this work FLOSS programs and technologies such as <a href="https://pdepend.org/" target="_blank">PHP Depend</a> had been used.